 On OEM lasers, the Ready lamp illuminates on DC power-up when Remote Interlock and Temp indicators illuminate green.
-After the Ready indicator illuminates, a five-second delay occurs before F201 laser is permitted to lase.
+After the Ready indicator illuminates, a five-second delay occurs before Firestar is permitted to lase.

-Important Note: Note: f201 Ready and Shutter indicators (as well as Laser Ready and Shutter Open outputs) denote separate control functions.
+Note: Firestar Ready and Shutter indicators (as well as Laser Ready and Shutter Open outputs) denote separate control functions.
 Although the Ready lamp may light while the Shutter LED is Off (Shutter Switch Closed or Shutter Open Request signal missing), no power is applied to the RF boards until both Ready and Shutter indicators are illuminated.